 This section addresses a few special cases related to shared jurisdictions, use of special designations, source control, and dispute resolution for the processes outlined above.
+In all official actions in this section, the Director of Michigan's Office of the Great Lakes may represent the MDEQ.

 - a) The 4-Agency Letter of Commitment (see Glossary) processes for delisting and dispute resolution apply to the binational AOCs.
 Binational restoration targets for these AOCs must be at least functionally equivalent to Michigan's statewide restoration criteria. - b) Michigan shares jurisdiction for the Menominee River AOC with Wisconsin.
-If the PAC chooses to develop one set of restoration targets for the AOC, the targets must be at least functionally equivalent to Michigan's statewide restoration criteria.
-Michigan's process for removal of BUIs and delisting AOCs applies to the Michigan portion of this AOC unless shared criteria are developed. - c) The formal "AOC in Recovery" designation, as outlined in the USPC Delisting Principles and Guidelines (2001), is not used in Michigan by the MDEQ.
-Incremental progress is instead demonstrated by removal of BUIs and regular AOC progress reports. - d) The restoration and removal process for BUIs and the delisting process for AOCs are supported by the MDEQ only for an entire AOC and an entire BUI, not sub-watersheds or portions of BUIs.
-Progress is shown by removal of BUIs and regular AOC updates. - e) While the MDEQ only officially supports removal of BUIs or requests for delisting as described in "Special Considerations" (d) above, PACs may choose other methods of showing and celebrating incremental progress, using local resources. - f) In some circumstances, monitoring may indicate that full restoration of a BUI has not occurred (i.e., does not meet the criteria), even when all remedial actions to address the problem and control sources of pollutants in the AOC have been completed.
-This could be due to two factors: 1) sources of contaminants are external to the AOC watershed; or 2) the resources affected are still recovering from historical (pre-remediation) effects of contamination or habitat loss.
+If the PAC chooses to develop common set of restoration targets for the AOC, the targets must be at least functionally equivalent to Michigan's statewide restoration criteria.
+Michigan's process for removal of BUIs and delisting AOCs applies to the Michigan portion of this AOC unless shared criteria are developed. - c) The restoration and removal process for BUIs and the delisting process for AOCs are supported by the MDEQ only for an entire AOC and an entire BUI, not sub-watersheds or portions of BUIs.
+Progress is shown by removal of BUIs. - d) In some circumstances, monitoring may indicate that full restoration of a BUI has not occurred (i.e., does not meet the criteria), even when all remedial actions to address the problem and control sources of pollutants in the AOC have been completed.
+This could be due to a number of factors, including : 1) sources of contaminants are external to the AOC watershed; or 2) the resources affected are still recovering from historical (pre-remediation) effects of contamination or habitat loss.

-When assessment of a BUI indicates that it does not meet the statewide restoration criteria, and there is indication that it may be due to external pollutant sources, the MDEQ will undertake further investigation of potential contaminant sources to rule out the possibility of an ongoing source within the
+In the first instance, when assessment of a BUI indicates that it does not meet the statewide restoration criteria, and there is indication that it may be due to external pollutant sources, the MDEQ will undertake further investigation of potential contaminant sources to rule out the possibility of an ongoing source within the AOC watershed.

-AOC watershed.
 If the existence of an impairment is determined to be due to contaminants originating only from sources outside the AOC watershed, it will not preclude removal of a BUI and delisting of an AOC.

-In addition, the MDEQ will take into account the time of recovery for some resources when evaluating restoration success.
+In the second instance, the MDEQ will take into account the time of recovery for some resources when evaluating restoration success.
 For some BUIs, the affected resource may take many years to recover after remedial actions are complete.
 Full restoration of the impairment may not be required in all cases prior to delisting, if the MDEQ determines the resource is showing consistent improvement after all necessary remedial actions have been completed.
+Annex 1 of the 2012 GLWQA Amendments provides for use of the AOC in Recovery designation as an option, if determined by the MDEQ to be appropriate for an AOC that requires extended recovery time after all management actions are complete.